VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -auth.config string
      Path to auth config.
 It can point either to local file or to http url.
 See https://docs.victoriametrics.com/vmauth.html for details on the format of this auth config
+  -backend.TLSCAFile string
+     Optional path to TLS root CA file, which is used for TLS verification when connecting to backends over HTTPS.
+See https://docs.victoriametrics.com/vmauth.html#backend-tls-setup
+  -backend.tlsInsecureSkipVerify
+     Whether to skip TLS verification when connecting to backends over HTTPS.
+See https://docs.victoriametrics.com/vmauth.html#backend-tls-setup
   -configCheckInterval duration
      interval for config file re-read.
 Zero value disables config re-reading.
 By default, refreshing is disabled, send SIGHUP for config refresh.
   -enableTCP6